TIU11/rails-application-template/README.md

 # Todo

+* Reconsider Turbolinks 6 (ETA fall 2020) as perhaps more drop-in WRT form handling and more approachable.
 * Consider ideas from [Suspenders](https://github.com/thoughtbot/suspenders).
 * still needs font-awesome-migrator to be applied to the template.
 Might be good to notify folks to run on their projects if they were depending on FA 4.x
 * useful default `README.md`